Siddhant628/Doge-Ball-68K-Assembly/README.md

-## Doge Ball - Assemby Game in Motorola 68K
+## Doge Ball - Assembly Game in Motorola 68K

 A game in Motorola 68000 assembly language (developed in EASy68K IDE) for a project in the Programming-1 curriculum at FIEA, UCF.